Yoga is the Best Medicine

 Look for a teacher who is certified by the International Association of Yoga Therapists.
 I’ve been a member since 2004 and certified since 2017 as a yoga therapist.
 Their periodical is an invaluable resource.
 Teachers trained in the Iyengar method also have a good foundation in helping those who face special physical challenges as the founder, BKS Iyengar began yoga because he was sick.
 If one type of yoga or a teacher isn’t helpful, then try another.
 Keep trying.

 Do not check your common sense at the door.
 If something does not feel right, do not do it.
 And ask.
 Ask lots of questions, and if you don’t get good answers, try another place.

 Ask questions.
 And if you do not get a good answer, find a teacher who can answer.

 Try, try again.
 If you try yoga (or have tried it) and it didn’t work, try another teacher.
 Different teachers have different skills and resonate with various students.

 Assess if you feel better after.
 If you don’t, find another teacher.
-Trust your experiences and instincts.
+Trust your own experiences and instincts.

 If you have not, what are your concerns?

 What do you notice about your breath when you are feeling different ways?